-The MS Alligator Hunting Training Courses offered to each person who is issued a Public Waters Permit or Private Lands Voucher.
-The training course has limited attendance, therefore, limited to permitted hunters for that year only.
-However, each permitted hunter is allowed to bring one (1) guest to the training course.
-Registration for the classes is an electronic process that is available after permits have been issued.
-There is no charge for attendance to the training courses.
-The training courses provide information on alligator history, biology, MDWFP Alligator Program, all alligator hunting regulations, capture methods, capture gear, harvest methods, processing meat and hides, harvest reporting and documentation, how/where to purchase licenses and possession permits, and much more.
+The MS Alligator Hunting Training Course is now available online through a series of 11 video segments.
+They may be viewed at anytime at your leisure.
+The training course provides information on alligator history, biology, MDWFP Alligator Program, all alligator hunting regulations, capture methods, capture gear, harvest methods, processing meat and hides, harvest reporting and documentation, how/where to purchase licenses and possession permits, and much more.

 Obtaining CITES Tags after the harvest

 A federal CITES tag is required to be attached to the hide near the end of the tail if being sold to a licensed alligator parts dealer/processor or prior to transportation across state lines.
 A CITES tag(s) will be mailed to you upon receipt of your harvest report.
 CITES tags may also be obtained from Regional Offices in person, Monday-Friday, 8am-5pm.